 I can’t tell you what a treat to actually sit and chat about the flour in the shop surrounded by shelves stacked with bags in the mill shop.
 My trip co incited with an open day and I ended up serving a couple of Italian customers and advising them on what flour they needed in Italian, luckily I’d Fausto gave me a great insight into how the different Italian flours relate to each other, and to their UK equivalents so I felt pretty confident in my answers, even if my Italian grammar needed some improvement.

-So I had been chatting to Fausto on the phone for a number of years whenever I needed to know more about a particular flour, and as third generation miller he really knows his flour.
+So I had been chatting to Fausto on the phone for a number of years whenever I needed to know more about a particular flour, and as third-generation miller he really knows his flour.
 His grandfather started the mill and he has a wealth of experience and knowledge on everything from where and how the grain is grown, to the best uses for each of the wide range of flours produced at Mulino Marino.
-It’s a family business and his cousin, brother and father also run the mill, along with a staff from the local community.
-It is a gorgeous, warm family run business, and much of the grain the buy is from farmers they have been working with for decades.
+It’s a family business and his cousin, brother and father also run the mill, along with staff from the local community.
+It is a gorgeous, warm family run business, and much of the grain they buy is from farmers they have been working with for decades.

-I always try to expel that our principles of making great sourdough go far beyond the class room.
+I always try to expel that our principles of making great sourdough go far beyond the classroom.
 Here at 800 feet above sea level standing with the Miller and the Farmer who grow and mill the flour we use, exploring the crop rotation, management of nitrogen, and the social and economic effect of growing organic and heritage grain in Northern Italy

 Fausto began by telling me how the grain is carefully cleaned and checked prior to milling.
 They use an optical sorting machine, which has infra-red cameras to detect the smallest of defects in any single grain.
 Any grains that don’t pass the test are rejected and used in animal feed.